idiap/bob/doc/TutorialsTrainer.rst

    >>> print gmm # doctest: +SKIP

-MAP-adaptation for Gaussian Mixture Model
+MAP-adaptation for Gaussian mixture model
 =========================================

 |project| also supports the training of GMMs [9]_ using a **maximum a posteriori** (MAP)